proconsule/nxmp/README.md

 -----
 **Question:** My 4K file dont work?
 Why?

-**Answer** ~~Keep in mind that currently Homebrew apps can't access the HW Decoder, so all is done with CPU, 4K file is too heavy to be decoded~~ **From version 0.7.0 NXMP have HW Decoding for format H264,HEVC,VP9,MPEG2 it can decode up to 4K HDR@30fps**
+**Answer** ~~Keep in mind that currently Homebrew apps can't access the HW Decoder, so all is done with CPU, 4K file is too heavy to be decoded~~ **From version 0.7.0 NXMP have HW Decoding for format H264,HEVC,VP9,MPEG2 it can decode up to 4K HDR@30fps** **From version 0.9.1 NXMP have HW Decoding for format H264,HEVC,VP9,MPEG2 it can decode up to 4K HDR@60fps**

 **Q:** What is Enigma2?

 **A:** Enigma2 is an application used in Linux-based Digital Video Broadcasting (DVB-S, DVB-C, DVB-T) receivers or TV set-top boxes and Internet Protocol television receivers.

-**Q:** What is ShaderMania?

-**A:** ShaderMania is an useless but fun feature of NXMP, it uses the ability of MPV to load custom shader into the video output chain.
-I adopt some shaders from https://www.shadertoy.com/ to make shaders effects to the video.
-Some like grayscale may be usefull for someone others (like the sea shaders) is only for fun.
-Users can also make their custom shaders and place in mpv/shaders directory.

 Translations
 -----